- My 4 best Orthodox websites

 I recall that one time, when I first began to get into reading and whilst I was still at university, I received such ineffable joy to such a great degree in reading the life of St John Chrysostom, that I didn’t notice the hours go by and my eyes started to water and turn red.
 This is an example of how I found these precious and holy readings to be so valuable and useful to the salvation of my soul, as they should be for every person who truly cares for the salvation of their souls.

 Additionally, not only do I read, but I struggle according to my poor ability to apply what I read.
 And this struggling to apply what one reads is something much more higher, more harder and challenging, than to study these holy works – without which, our reading is not profitable.
 And this struggle is what unites one with God because God is not known by the intellectual capacity of the mind, but rather by those who struggle to grow gradually in prayer over time.

-In my vast reading experience and in my opinion, there are no websites that have more reliable, higher quality and very well-written Orthodox content as these three.
+In my vast reading experience and in my opinion, there are no websites that have more reliable, higher quality and very well-written Orthodox content as these four.
 They are are listed in order of my favourite:

 - www.orthochristian.com – this site has very well-written articles of about probably > 100 modern day Russian, Greek and Georgian saints.
 I love reading them!